Redbrick Administrative Web API¶

 print(response.text)

-PUT a user's LDAP data to change their loginShell
+PUTa user's LDAP data to change theirloginShellto/usr/local/shells/zsh

 import requests